 Bank information sought in federal kidnapping investigation

 CHATTANOOGA, Tenn.
-(AP) — Investigators are seeking the banking information of a car salesman who authorities say is suspected of kidnapping a paralyzed man in Tennessee and taking nearly $200,000 from his accounts while threatening to kill him.
+(AP) — Federal investigators are seeking the banking information of a car salesman who authorities say is suspected of kidnapping a paralyzed man in Tennessee and taking nearly $200,000 from his accounts while threatening to kill him.

-An affidavit by Chattanooga Police Officer Matthew Hennessee seeks a warrant to seize a bank account belonging to Daniel Bryant.
-An FBI task force member, Hennessee said it’s part of an investigation into allegations of kidnapping and money laundering.
+An affidavit by Chattanooga Police Officer Matthew Hennessee requests a warrant to seize a bank account belonging to Daniel Bryant.
+An FBI task force member, Hennessee wrote that the seizure was part of an investigation into allegations of kidnapping, bank robbery and money laundering.

-Documents show police were called to a Chattanooga bank Thursday and spoke with a man who had an amputated leg and was paralyzed on his left side.
-The man said he had been kidnapped and forced by Bryant to withdraw thousands in cashier’s checks and cash over a two-day period from Bank of America locations in Chattanooga and Douglasville, Georgia.
+Documents show police were called to a Chattanooga bank on Thursday and spoke with a man who had an amputated leg and was paralyzed on one side.
+The man said he was kidnapped April 1 and forced by Bryant to withdraw thousands in cashier’s checks and cash over a two-day period from Bank of America locations in Chattanooga and Douglasville, Georgia.

 Bryant then deposited $199,000 into his own bank accounts, the affidavit said.